flokoe/bash-hackers-wiki/docs/howto/mutex.md

 suggestion* --- **sn18** 2009/12/19 08:24*

-**Note:** While perusing the Internet, I found some people asking if the `mkdir` method works \"on all filesystems\".
+**Note:** While perusing the Internet, I found some people asking if the `mkdir` method works "on all filesystems".
 Well, let's say it should.
 The syscall under `mkdir` is guarenteed to work atomicly in all cases, at least on Unices.
 Two examples of problems are NFS filesystems and filesystems on cluster servers.
 With those two scenarios, dependencies exist related to the mount options and implementation.
 However, I successfully use this simple method on an Oracle OCFS2 filesystem in a 4-node cluster environment.
-So let's just say \"it should work under normal conditions\".
+So let's just say "it should work under normal conditions".

 Another atomic method is setting the `noclobber` shell option (`set -C`).
 That will cause redirection to fail, if the file the